Practice Areas

 If you are the paying parent on a child support agreement in Orange County, never stop paying your child support without a court order excusing you from the responsibility.
 Even if you and your co-parent have a verbal agreement, it will most likely not stand up in court.
 You need a court order officially modifying the payment plan to avoid owing your ex-spouse back pay and interest.
 Speak to our lawyers for assistance with your modification request.

-Orange County Child Support Lawyers
+Contact An Orange County Child Support Lawyer Today